 China.
 We conduct our education business in China through contractual arrangements with New Oriental China and its subsidiaries and shareholders.
 New Oriental China is our consolidated affiliated entity directly owned by our founders and their respective affiliates, as applicable.
 New Oriental China's subsidiaries hold the requisite licenses and permits necessary to conduct our education business and operate our schools, learning centers and physical bookstores as well as online education business in China.
 We have been and are expected to continue to be dependent on New Oriental China and its subsidiaries to operate our education business until we qualify for direct ownership of an education business in China.
 We have entered into contractual arrangements with New Oriental China and its subsidiaries, pursuant to which we, through our wholly owned subsidiaries in China, provide exclusive teaching support, new enrollment system support and other services to New Oriental China and its subsidiaries in exchange for payments from them.
-In addition, we have entered into agreements with New Oriental China and each of the shareholders of New Oriental China which provide us with the substantial ability to control New Oriental China and its existing and future subsidiaries.
+In addition, we have entered into agreements with New Oriental China and its existing and future subsidiaries.
 These agreements are summarized in the following paragraphs.